Piscotty drives in three runs, A’s win ninth in row at home

 Angels slugger Albert Pujols went 1 for 5 with a double and remained stuck at 659 home runs, one from tying Hall of Famer Willie Mays for fifth all-time.

-Anthony Rendon had three more hits for an 11-game hitting streak for the Angels.
+Anthony Rendon had four more hits for an 11-game hitting streak for the Angels.

 Heaney, who took a no-decision against the A’s on opening day, hasn’t beat Oakland since 2017.